PanditG-SS/PanditG-SS/README.md

 - 🔭 Upcoming Summer Associate at Finmechanics.

-- 👯 Project Mentor at Electrical Engineer Association & Electronics Club
+- 👯 Project Mentor at Electrical Engineers Association & Electronics Club

-- 🎯 Helped 8+ startups grow by providing AI & Analytics consulting

 - 👨‍💻 All of my projects are available at [https://github.com/PanditG-SS](https://github.com/PanditG-SS)